 |1 serving of other vegetables||1 serving of other fruits|

-Other kid-friendly, fiber-rich foods that you can add in their diet are potatoes, berries, oats, and corn!
-With these fiber-powerhouses as part of their diet, you can look forward to a more regular poop schedule for your kids.
+Other kid-friendly, fiber-rich foods that you can add to their diet are potatoes, berries, oats, and corn!
+With these fiber powerhouses as part of their diet, you can look forward to a more regular poop schedule for your kids.

 NUTRITION TIP 2: Make sure they drink lots of water